 They sell everything from jewelry to famous Italian delights.
-Most are little shops owned by locals, so you can find some unique gifts and San Francisco souvenirs.
+Most are little shops owned by locals, so you will find many unique gifts and San Francisco souvenirs.

 You can start your adventure around Columbus and Union Street.
-This is where you will find some of the best shopping in the neighborhood.
+This is where you will find some of the best shopping in Little Italy San Francisco.

-North Beach San Francisco is known for its great Italian food.
-You will also find some other great restaurants with a broad array of cuisines.
+North Beach San Francisco is known for its great Italian food, but you will also find some other great restaurants with a broad array of cuisines.
 Below is a list of some of my favorites in this San Francisco neighborhood.

-North Beach Restaurant: This is one of the most popular and well known restaurants in North Beach.
-It sits right on the corner of Stockton at Columbus Street.
+North Beach Restaurant: This is one of the most popular and well-known restaurants in North Beach.
+It sits right on the corner of Stockton at Columbus Avenue.
 They serve authentic Tuscan cuisine.
-It's always busy, so I recommend making a reservation. $$$, 1512 Stockton Street
+It's always busy, so I recommend making a reservation.
+High-end, 1512 Stockton Street

-The Stinking Rose: This is a famous hot spot for anyone that likes a little Italian food with their garlic.
+The Stinking Rose: This is a famous hot spot for anyone who likes a little Italian food with their garlic.
 The name says it all and I highly recommend going only with your closest friends, since there it a LOT of garlic in the food.
-The atmosphere is fun and the food is good.
+The atmosphere is fun, and the food is good.
 It's located right on Columbus Avenue near Broadway Street.
 It's a lot more casual and budget friendly than the North Beach Restaurant.
-See pictures & learn more about what to expect when you stop by here for lunch or dinner. $$, 325 Columbus Avenue
+See pictures & learn more about what to expect when you stop by here for lunch or dinner.
+Moderate, 430 Columbus Avenue

 Golden Boy Pizza: If you are looking for something really casual and laid back, then you should stop by Golden Boy Pizza on Green Street.
 The menu is simple (pizza and beer only) and the price is right.
-Don't get discouraged if you see a long line outside, most of the locals like to pop in for a quick slice and then head home.
-It's a fun way to experience North Beach San Francisco without the high meal bill. $, 542 Green Street
+Don't get discouraged if you see a long line outside; most of the locals like to pop in for a quick slice and then head home.
+It's a fun way to experience North Beach San Francisco without the high bill.
+Budget-friendly, 542 Green Street

-Tony's Pizza: Golden Boy Pizza is great for a quick slice on the run, but if you are looking for an experience then head to Tony's Pizza.
-The owner is an eleven time winner of the World Pizza Championship in Italy.
-It's even more impressive that he is the ONLY non-Italian to win the competition.
+Tony's Pizza Napoletana: Golden Boy Pizza is great for a quick slice on the run, but if you are looking for an experience, then head to Tony's Pizza.
+The owner is an 11-time winner of the World Pizza Championship in Italy.
+It's even more impressive that he is the only non-Italian to win the competition.
 He takes pride in the fact that he can offer you almost any type of pizza you desire.
-He equipped his kitchen with four types of ovens to be able to offer the largest and best selection of pizzas in town. $$, 1570 Stockton Street
+He equipped his kitchen with four types of ovens to be able to offer the largest and best selection of pizzas in town.
+Moderate, 1570 Stockton Street

 Staying in North Beach San Francisco puts you in the heart of the action.
-The downside is that there are only a handful of hotels in this area - but most are locally owned and operated.
+There are only a handful of hotels in this area, and most are locally owned and operated.

 615 Broadway Street